mmillar-bolis/The-36-Lessons-of-Vivec/documents/teso-official/english/markdown/sermon_19.md

 Your house is safe now

-So why is it—
+So why is it&mdash;

 Your house is safe now

-So why is it—
+So why is it&mdash;

 The ending of the words is ALMSIVI.